 Related Post: Nicolas Cage and His Dark Connections With New Orleans

-As New Orleans is a city run on superstitions, we were advised to cross the threshold backwards to prevent evil spirits from following us out as we left the cemetery.
+As New Orleans is a city-run on superstitions, we were advised to cross the threshold backwards to prevent evil spirits from following us out as we left the cemetery.
 We left and I bolted for a shady area where I could rest before Chris and I headed back into the French Quarter to treat ourselves to some delicious southern food and more spooky stories.

 New Orleans has so much to offer in the world of the supernatural.
 There’s a staggering number of intriguing places to explore and investigate, as well as plenty of opportunities to learn about how the residents of New Orleans dealt with the dark stories of creatures in the night.
-I highly recommend checking out one of the ghost tours listed above for even more incredible history of the city.
+I highly recommend checking out one of the ghost tours listed above for an even more incredible history of the city.